Oscmage/DAT255_server/docs/server.markdown

 # Server

-This document explains how the server is set up.
+This document explains briefly how the server is set up, more in depth information can be found in the developer documentation.

 ## Technical information